JonKing93/wildcat/docs/api/python.rst

             export(..., rename)

         A dict specifying new names for exported properties.
 This input should be a dict with string keys.
 Keys may be property names, result prefixes, or hazard modeling parameters.
-Please see the :ref:`Renaming Guide <rename>` for more details.
+Please read the :ref:`Renaming Guide <rename>` for more details.
 Keys that are property names or result prefixes should have a string value.
 If a property name, the string is the name of the property in the exported files.
 If a result prefix, the prefixes of exported results are updated, but any hazard modeling parameters in the name are retained.
 If the key is a hazard modeling parameter, then the value should be a list with one element per parameter.
 Each element should be a string, which will replace the parameter index or value in any associated property names.

         Complete property names have highest priority.
 So if a renaming dict contains a complete result property name, then its renaming value will override any result prefix or modeling parameter renaming options.